Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Noiseless Recovery

-We consider the irregular graph ensemble denoted by $\mathcal{G}_{\rm irreg}^N(R,D)$, where each left node has irregular left degrees ${j}=2,\cdots,D+1$, where $D+1$ is the maximum left degree.
+For the noiseless setting particularly, we construct the coding matrix $\mathbf{H}$ using an irregular graph ensemble rather than the regular graph ensemble $\mathcal{G}_{\rm reg}^N(R,{d})$ with better constants in our measurement costs.
+In the irregular graph ensemble $\mathcal{G}_{\rm irreg}^N(R,D)$, each left node has irregular left degrees ${j}=2,\cdots,D+1$, where $D+1$ is the maximum left degree.
 To describe the construction of the irregular graph ensemble, we use the left degree sequence $\{\lambda_{j}\}_{{j}=2}^{D+1}$, where $\lambda_{j}$ is the fraction of edges\footnote{The graph is specified in terms of fractions of edges of each degree due to its notational convenience later on.} of degree ${j}$ on the left\footnote{An edge of degree ${j}$ on the left (right) is an edge connecting to a left (right) node with degree ${j}$.}.
-For instance, the left degree sequence for the regular ensemble $\mathcal{G}_{\rm reg}^N(R,{d})$ is $\lambda_{j}=1$ for ${j}={d}$ and but $0$ if $j\neq d$.
+For instance, the left degree sequence for the regular ensemble $\mathcal{G}_{\rm reg}^N(R,{d})$ is $\lambda_{j}=1$ for ${j}={d}$ and $0$ if $j\neq d$.

 \begin{defi}[Irregular Graph Ensemble $\mathcal{G}_{\rm irreg}^N(R,D)$ for Noiseless Recovery] Given $N$ left nodes and $R=(1+\epsilon)K$ right nodes for an arbitrary $\epsilon>0$, the edge set in the irregular graph ensemble $\mathcal{G}_{\rm irreg}^N(R,D)$ is characterized by the degree sequence